Phillips Foster Greene: Early life and education

 Phillips Foster Greene was born to Sarah Foster and Rev. Frederick Davis Greene in 1892 in Van, Turkey.
 His parents were missionaries there under the American Board of Commissioners for Foreign Missions when Greene was born, but evacuated two years later due to violence toward Americans in Turkey.
 Rev. Greene became involved in fundraising for international relief through public addresses and publications, including as secretary of the National Armenian Relief Association.
 Phillips Greene's paternal grandparents were also well-known missionaries.
 Notably, Greene's grandfather, Joseph Kingsbury Greene, wrote Leavening the Levant in 1916.
 Phillips Greene and his three younger brothers, Joseph, Edward, and David, were raised in Upper Montclair, New Jersey, under significant Christian and missionary influence.

 Greene attended Amherst College and received his B.A in 1915.
 He went on to study at Harvard Medical School, and earned a medical degree in 1919.
 While at Harvard he became a Student Volunteer for Foreign Missions, during which time he met Ruth Altman Greene, whom he would later marry.

 Career

 Transition from Turkey

 While living in Constantinople, Turkey on the commission of the American Board of Commissioners for Foreign Missions political unrest made medical work in Turkey impossible for Greene.
 Following the Allied Peace Terms of World War I, Turkish authorities aimed to minimize foreign influence; American doctors were no longer welcome.
 The hospital in Anatolia, to which Greene had been assigned, was closed.
-Greene and his wife lived in Turkey from 1921-1923.
+Greene and his wife lived in Turkey from 1921 to 1923.